EdwinVW/dapr-traffic-control/README.md

 ### Running self-hosted on MacOS with Antivirus software

-Some antivirus software blocks mDNS which is used for name-resolution by Dapr when running in self-hosted mode.
-When you encounter any errors with service-invocation, use Consul as an alternative for mDNS:
+Some antivirus software blocks mDNS (we've actually encountered this with Sophos). mDNS is used for name-resolution by Dapr when running in self-hosted mode.
+Blocking mDNS will cause issues with service invocation.
+When you encounter any errors when invoking services using service invocation, use Consul as an alternative name resolution service:

-- Specify `consul` as command-line argument for `start-all.ps1` or `start-all.sh` when starting the Infrastructure components.
+- Specify `consul` as command-line argument for `start-all.ps1` or `start-all.sh` when [starting the Infrastructure services](#start-the-infrastructure-components).
 This will start a local Consul service (running on port 8500).
-- When starting the services, use the `dapr/config/consul-config.yaml` config file.
+- When [starting the services](#start-the-services), use the `dapr/config/consul-config.yaml` config file.
 This config file configures Dapr to use Consul for name resolution.
 You can find a line in the Dapr logging that indicates the naming service used:

 ```bash
 ❯ dapr run --app-id vehicleregistrationservice --app-port 6002 --dapr-http-port 3602 --dapr-grpc-port 60002 --config ../dapr/config/consul-config.yaml --resources-path ../dapr/components dotnet run